telerik/blazor-docs/components/upload/overview.md

         </TelerikUpload>

         @code {
-            // one way to define relative paths, put the desired URL here
+            // One way to define relative paths is to put the desired URL here.
-            // can be a full URL such as https://mydomain/myendpoint/save public string SaveUrl => ToAbsoluteUrl("api/upload/save");
+            // This can be a full URL such as https://mydomain/myendpoint/save public string SaveUrl => ToAbsoluteUrl("api/upload/save");
             public string RemoveUrl => ToAbsoluteUrl("api/upload/remove");